manrs-tools/manrs-implementation-guide/MANRS-Network_Implementation_Guide.md

 - valid membership with the RIR;
 - access to the resource management portal;
 - agreement with the Terms and conditions of the service.

+#### RIR Delegated Resource Certification service

+Currently ARIN, APNIC, LACNIC and RIPE offer RPKI in "delegated" mode.
+With delegated RPKI, you can run your own RPKI Certification Authority, manage your ROAs and publish them in your own repository.
+It also allows you to further delegate Certification Authorities.

 #### RIR portal